DHTMLX/docs-suite/docs/menu/creating_context_menu.md

 ## Loading menu options

-Like with dhtmlxMenu, options can be either parsed from a JSON array:
+Like with DHTMLX Menu, options can be either parsed from a JSON array:

 ~~~js
 const data = [